ahmadaxax/ML_project/README.md

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.

 ## Acknowledgements
-scikit-learn for machine learning algorithms and tools.
-Pandas for data manipulation and analysis.
+scikit-learn for machine learning algorithms and tools.<br> Pandas for data manipulation and analysis.<br>
-NumPy for numerical computations.
+NumPy for numerical computations.<br>
+Seaborn for statistical data visualization.<br> Matplotlib for creating static, animated, and interactive visualizations.<br> CatBoost for gradient boosting on categorical features.<br> XGBoost for optimized gradient boosting framework.<br> Flask for building the web application.<br>
+Dill for object serialization.<br>